DAN3002/DAN3002/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white) ](https://github.com/DAN3002)
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:dinhanh300229@gmail.com)

-- I am currently a final year student at **FPT University**.
-I had the opportunity to start college at the age of 16, and started working a year later (17 years old).
+- I had the opportunity to start college at the age of 16, and started working a year later (17 years old).
 My interests are in cloud computing as well as software development.
 - Along with that, I also have experience in teaching, I was recognized as an **AWS Authorized Instructor** and was the main instructor in 2 Bootcamps in Vietnam.
-In addition, I am also in the process of publishing AWS Cloud courses on the **Udemy Vietnam** platform.

 I am always open to new opportunities and challenges.
 If you would like to reach me, feel free to drop me a message.
 You can visit my pinned repo to see some of my pet projects or learning projects.
 Or go to [my online website.](https://dan3002.tech/)